custom-components/ble_monitor/info.md

 ### 3. Add your sensors to the MiHome app if you haven’t already

 Many Xiaomi ecosystem sensors (maybe all) do not broadcast BLE advertisements containing useful data until they have gone through the "pairing" process in the MiHome app.
 The encryption key is also (re)set when adding the sensor to the MiHome app, so do this first.
+Some sensors also support alternative firmware, which doesn't need to be paired to MiHome.

 ### 4. Configure the integration